othree/jquery.rtl-scroll-type/README.md

 [scrollLeft][mdn-scrollleft] in RTL element is <del>not defined by any spec or standards</del>.
 So different browsers have different implementations.
-As far as I know, there are three implements: WebKit, Firefox/Opera, IE. WebKit's implementation is the easiest to use.
+As far as I know, there are three implements: Chrome(Blink), Firefox/Safari, IE.

 Chrome's RTL scrollbar is the same as LTR(left to right) element.
 Except for the initial position of the scrollbar controller is at the most right position.